matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 ## Proposal

 This introduces a new Client-Server API endpoint to discover the authentication server used by the homeserver.
-It also introduces new OpenID Connect Provider metadata to allow clients to deep-link to the account management capabilities of the authentication server.

 ### `GET /auth_issuer`